By-law Enforcement Process

-It is important that all parties involved understand that the legislation sets out preliminary procedures for applications seeking to enforce body corporate by-laws.
+It is important that all parties involved understand that the legislation sets out procedures for applications seeking to enforce body corporate by-laws.

-5. If notification is received that informal contact did not resolve the breach, then the Body Corporate will Issue aFuture or Continuing By Law Contravention Notice–
+- If notification is received that initial contact or breach letter did not resolve the breach, the Body Corporate may issue a Form 11 or Form 10;

-7. If notification is received that the receipt of the Contravention Notice did not resolve the breach the Body Corporate can lodge an Application with the Body Corporate Commissioners Office to rectify the contravention stated in the notice.
+- If notification is received that the receipt of the Contravention Notice did not resolve the breach the Body Corporate can lodge an Application with the Body Corporate Commissioners Office to rectify the contravention stated in the notice.

-The Body Corporate may commence proceedings in the Magistrates Court against an owner/occupier who fails to comply with a contravention notice, alternatively the Body Corporate may lodge a Form 22 Conciliation Application form with the Commissioners Office.
+The Body Corporate may commence proceedings in the Magistrates Court against an owner/occupier who fails to comply with a contravention notice, alternatively the Body Corporate may lodge a Form 22 Conciliation Application form with the Commissioner’s Office.

 It is important to note that a body corporate or any owner or occupier may bring an application to enforce a by-law without having complied with the applicable preliminary procedures only if:

 a.
 The by-law contravention is incidental to an application for any order [under Act, section 281(1)] to repair damage or reimburse an amount paid for carrying out repairs;

 b.
 The application is for an interim order and the applicant reasonably believes that special circumstances apply which make it necessary for the dispute to be resolved urgently.

 Special circumstances may apply if the by-law contravention is: